Help & FAQ

 Domain Name Finder helps you discover available domain names by combining your own lists of words and checking each combination for availability.
 The typical flow is:

-- Word Lists — build lists of words (prefixes, suffixes, brand terms, industry terms, etc.).
+- Keywords — build lists of words (prefixes, suffixes, brand terms, industry terms, etc.).

 - Builder — pick two lists and a set of TLDs